 How to Avoid Bengal Scams

-2) CALL TICA at (956) 428-8046 Ask them if the breeder's cattery is registered with them.
-If it's not DO NOT SEND THEM MONEY!!!
+2) CALL TICA at (956) 428-8046 and ask them if the breeder's cattery is registered with them.
+If it's not, DO NOT SEND THEM MONEY!!!
 If it is, you MUST still verify that you are communicating with the true owner of the cattery.
+Not all breeders pay to be listed on TICA's website, which is why you should call them.

 3) It's not enough to just verify if the cattery is registered.
-I have had scammers on Craigslist actually steal pictures off my website and post them on Craigslist and then direct interested people to my website to verify that they were a legitimate breeder!
-You must verify the email address TICA has for the breeder with the address you are communicating with.
+I have had scammers on Craigslist actually steal pictures off my website and post them on Craigslist and elsewhere.
+They then make a fake email address that has the name of my cattery in it.
+They direct interested people to my website to verify that they are the legitimate breeder.
+People don't bother to look at the contact page with the real email because they think they are already talking to the real breeder.
+You must verify the email address TICA has for the breeder with the email address of the person you are communicating with.

 5) If they don't have a Facebook page for their cattery I would be extremely cautious!!!
 Everyone who has this type of business has a Facebook page now days.
 Look to see how old the page is and how many people have uploaded pics of kittens they bought from that breeder or made comments about how much they love the kitten they got from them.